tangbeve/tools/docs/source/tools/languages/python/python.rst

 Excersises
 ==================

-her is the task i like you to do to reinforce the learning experience once you are done with the tutorial.
+#. write a program that uses loops over both x and y coordinates while

-#. write a program that uses loops over both x and y coordinates while x is in 1,2,3,4,5 and y is in 5,4,3,2,1 and prints the x and y coordinate
+   x is in 1,2,3,4,5 and y is in 5,4,3,2,1 and prints the x and y coordinate

 #. write a program that sums up all values in x and y